gamersagainstweed/ihnm/README.md

 If for some mysterious reasons it crashes (like in my case) please download ihnm-v1.0-win64-cpu-only.zip

 Unpack it where you wish and run ihnm.Desktop.exe

+# License
+The license is GPL-3 because GPL-3 libs were used.

 `printf("Goodbye, weed");`